 - No-frills, only performs basic functions

-What we say — The PACT Club Shot Timer 3 starts at around $140, but it can be a little more expensive, depending on where you purchase it from.
-This is great for someone who is more experienced with shot timing and needs the ability to modify how their device works.
+What we say — The PACT Club Shot Timer 3 starts at around $130, but it can be more expensive depending on where you purchase it from.
+This is great for shooters more experienced with shot timing and needs the ability to modify how their device works.

 - Ergonomic shape

 - Screen is not backlit

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!